-- Receive tickets for a theatre performance, gallery visit or cinema screening in London for all classes in one Year Group. - Be supported to connect these experiences to classroom learning and the National Curriculum through online CPD and resources. - Be supported with risk assessments.
+- Receive tickets for a theatre performance, gallery visit or cinema screening in London for all classes in one year group. - Be supported to connect these experiences to classroom learning and the National Curriculum through online CPD and resources.

-An access budget will be available to support participant engagement in this programme, for example towards transport, additional staff or other costs.
+An access budget is available to support participant engagement in this programme for pupils with access needs, for example towards transport, additional staff or other costs.

 The Primary Arts Go & See programme is open to state primary and primary SEND settings in London.
-The programme aims to support pupils' personal enjoyment, wellbeing and enrichment through the arts, as well as supporting their learning through CPD for teachers.
+The programme aims to support pupils' personal enjoyment, wellbeing and enrichment through the arts, as well as supporting their learning through resources and CPD for teachers.

 Your school must be in a London borough to be eligible for the programme.
 If your school or a member of your school staff is participating in another area of the Primary Arts programme, you are still eligible to take part in this strand of the programme.
-If you participated in the pilot of the Go & See programme in 2023/24, you are unlikely to be allocated a place on the programme this year.
+If you participated in the pilot of the Go & See programme in 2023/24 or in the Winter season 2024/25, you are unlikely to be allocated a place on the programme this season.

-Teacher CPD for Go & See
+Teacher CPD & Resources